-Frankenweenie is actually a tale of two films – each very different from the other, though both created by the creepy genius that is the mind of Tim Burton.
+Frankenweenie is actually a tale of two films – each very different from the other, though both created by the creepy genius that dwells inside the imagination of Tim Burton.

-Burton created the first version of this film in 1984 as a live action short feature, clocking in at 29 minutes.
-The storyline of the film follows a boy named Victor who loses his dog Sparky in a car accident.
+Burton created the first version of this film in 1984 as a live action short feature.
+Clocking in at 29 minutes, the storyline of the film follows a boy named Victor who loses his pitbull terrier Sparky in a car accident.
 Shortly after burying his best friend, Victor is inspired in his science class to try his hand using electricity to raise his friend from the dead.
 Victor is successful, and Sparky returns to the land of the living, though not quite the same as he was when he was first alive.

 Upon completion of the film, Burton was fired from Disney for “wasting” their resources on a film they deemed too scary for family viewing.
 The film did have a very limited release in the UK, and Disney eventually released it on VHS after Burton became famous, although only in a censored version.
 It was eventually given an uncensored release in 1993 as a special feature on The Nightmare Before Christmas DVD.

-After losing his position with Disney, Burton proceeded to create several playful, inventive, imaginative, and wildly successful films, including Pee Wee’s Big Adventure, Beetlejuice, two Batman films, and Edward Scissorhands (which I must admit I’ve never seen, as it strikes me as just a little too weird and frightening).
-Riding the success of these films, Burton was able to work again with Disney, under their Touchstone label, to create his first animated masterpiece – The Nightmare Before Christmas (which is hands down my favorite Halloween/Christmas film).
+After losing his position with Disney, Burton proceeded to create several playful, inventive, imaginative, and wildly successful films, including Pee Wee’s Big Adventure, Beetlejuice, two Batman films, and Edward Scissorhands (which I only just recently saw, and was surprisingly touched by the tenderness beneath the film’s freaky exterior).
+Riding the success of these films, Burton was able to work again with Disney, under their Touchstone label, to create his first animated masterpiece – The Nightmare Before Christmas (which is hands down my favorite Halloween/Christmas films).
 Burton made Nightmare using the very tedious process of stop-motion animation (often described as Claymation).
 The eventual success of Nightmare opened the door for Burton to further explore the medium of stop-motion animation, leading to Corpse Bride in 2005 and a reinvention of Frankenweenie in 2012.

-Frankenweenie mat not be for everyone, but for those who appreciate animation, imagination, gothic literature and films, Disney, and especially Tim Burton, this film is a real treat at this time of year.
+Frankenweenie may not be for everyone, but for those who appreciate animation, imagination, gothic literature and films, Disney, and especially Tim Burton, this film is a real treat at this time of year.

 In a climactic carnival scene at the end of the 2012 film, the Disney film Bambi is prominently displayed on a movie theater marquee.
 After doing a bit of research into this observation, I learned that Bambi was cited by Burton for two reasons.
 First – the date of Bambi’s film release provides a stamp of the movie’s time period.
 Also – and maybe more pointedly – Burton notes that Bambi represents a sense of death and loss – key story elements that are prevalent in many classic Disney films.